Grokzen/pykwalify/README.md

 pip install pykwalify
 ```

-`PyYaml` deprecated and `ruamel.yaml` support.
+# PyYaml and ruamel.yaml

-In release `1.6.0` `PyYaml` will be deprecated in favor of `ruamel.yaml`. `PyYaml` is still the default installed one but it will removed in release 1.7.0 and `ruamel.yaml` will be the new default one from that release and forward.
+In release `1.6.0` `PyYaml` will be deprecated in favor of `ruamel.yaml`.

+`PyYaml` is still the default installed one but it will removed in release 1.7.0 and `ruamel.yaml` will be the new default yaml parser lib from that release and forward.

 You can install it for production use with